Victim (1961 film): Background

+Casting

 When the team of producer Michael Relph and director Basil Dearden first approached Bogarde, several actors had already turned down the role, including Jack Hawkins, James Mason, and Stewart Granger.
-In 1960, Bogarde was 39 and just about the most popular actor in British films.
-He had spent fourteen years being cast as a matinée idol by The Rank Organisation.
-He had proven himself playing war heroes (The Sea Shall Not Have Them; Ill Met by Moonlight); he was the star of the hugely successful Doctor film series; and he was a reliable romantic lead in films like A Tale of Two Cities.
-He was flirting with a larger, Hollywood career by playing Liszt in Song Without End.
-British audiences had named him their favourite British film star for years.
+(It has been argued Hawkins' casting "would have killed the film.")
+In 1960, Bogarde was 39 and had been chosen by British audiences as their favourite British film star for years, having spent the past 14 years being cast as a matinée idol by The Rank Organisation.
+He had proven himself playing war heroes in films such as The Sea Shall Not Have Them (1954) and Ill Met by Moonlight (1957), he was the star of the hugely successful Doctor film series, and he had been a reliable romantic lead in films such as A Tale of Two Cities (1958).
+He was also flirting with a larger, Hollywood career, having recently played Franz Liszt in Song Without End (1960).

-Bogarde was suspected to be homosexual, lived in the same house as his business manager, Anthony Forwood, and was compelled to be seen occasionally in public with attractive young women.
+Bogarde was suspected to be homosexual and lived in the same house as his business manager, Anthony Forwood, so he was compelled to be seen occasionally in public with attractive young women.
 He seems not to have hesitated to accept the role of Farr, a married lawyer with a homosexual past that he has not quite put behind him.
-Bogarde himself wrote the scene in which Farr admits to his wife that he is gay and has continued to be attracted to other men, despite his earlier assurances to the contrary.
+Reportedly, Bogarde himself wrote the scene in which Farr admits to his wife that he is gay and has continued to be attracted to other men, despite his earlier assurances to the contrary.